Ocean liner: British

 There were many British shipping companies; two were particularly distinguished: Cunard Line and White Star Line.
-Both were founded during the 1830s and engaged in strong competition against one another, possessing the largest and fastest liners in the world in the early 20th century.
+Both were founded during the 1840s and engaged in strong competition against one another, possessing the largest and fastest liners in the world in the early 20th century.
 It was not until 1934 that financial difficulty caused the two to merge, forming Cunard White Star Ltd. The P&O also occupied a large part of the business.

 The Royal Mail Steam Packet Company operated as a state-owned enterprise with its close relationship with the government.
 Over the course of its history, it took over many shipping companies, becoming one of the largest companies in the world before legal problems led to its liquidation in 1931.
 The Union Castle Line operated in Africa and the Indian Ocean with a fleet of considerable size.

 German, French and Dutch

 Two rival companies, Hamburg America Line (often referred to as "HAPAG") and Norddeutscher Lloyd, competed in Germany.
-The First and Second World Wars dealt much damage to the two companies, both forced to renounce their ships to the winning side in both wars.
+The First and Second World Wars dealt much damage to the two companies, both forced to cede their ships to the winning side in both wars.
 The two merged to form Hapag-Lloyd in 1970.

 The ocean liner industry in France also consisted of two rival companies: the Compagnie Générale Transatlantique (commonly known as "Transat" or "French Line") and Messageries Maritimes.
 The CGT operated on the North Atlantic route with well-known liners such as SS Normandie and SS France, while the MM operated in French colonies in Asia and Africa.
 Decolonization in the second half of the 20th century led to a sharp decline in profit for the MM, and it merged with the CGT in 1975 to form the Compagnie Générale Maritime.

 The Netherlands had three main companies.
-The Holland America Line operated mostly on the north Atlantic route and with well known ships like the SS Nieuw Amsterdam and SS Rotterdam.
-Unlike the French and German industry the Holland America Line had no domestic rival in this trade and only had to compete with foreign lines.
+The Holland America Line operated mostly on the north Atlantic route and with well-known ships like the SS Nieuw Amsterdam and SS Rotterdam.
+Unlike the French and German industry, the Holland America Line had no domestic rival in this trade and only had to compete with foreign lines.
 The other two Dutch lines were the Stoomvaart Maatschappij Nederland (SMN), otherwise known as the Netherland Line and the Koninklijke Rotterdamsche Lloyd (KRL); both offered regular service between the Netherlands and the Dutch East Indies, the Dutch colony in South East Asia now known as Indonesia, and had a long-lasting friendly rivalry.